acids-ircam/variational-timbre/README.md

 ### Usage

-The code is mostly divided into two scripts `ismir2018learn.py` and `ismir2018figures.py`.
-The first script `ismir2018learn.py` allows to train a model from scratch as described in the paper.
+The code is mostly divided into two scripts `dafx2018learn.py` and `dafx2018figures.py`.
+The first script `dafx2018learn.py` allows to train a model from scratch as described in the paper.
 This model can be regularized or not on the timbre space.
-The second script `ismir2018figures.py` allows to generate the figures of the papers, and also all the supporting additional materials visible on the [supporting page](https://anonymous124.github.io/ismir2018/ "ISMIR 2018 - Latent spaces") of this repository.
+The second script `dafx2018figures.py` allows to generate the figures of the papers, and also all the supporting additional materials visible on the [supporting page](https://acids-ircam.github.io/variational-timbre/ "DaFX 2018 - Latent spaces") of this repository.

 In both cases, the scripts can be used with the following options